Last updated: 8 November 2022

 Then there’s the wind noise.

-And then there are environmental noises to take into consideration.
+And then there are environmental noises to take into consideration, too.
 These could include traffic noise, sirens, and whatever else comes your way.

-The worst thing is, you don’t have to expose your ears to these high levels of noise for too long for damage to occur.
+The worst thing is that you don’t need to expose your ears to these high noise levels for too long for damage to occur.

 And to rub salt into the wound, this damage is irreparable.